TT3D: Closer to the Edge: Critical reception

 TT3D: Closer to the Edge was universally acclaimed by critics, with a 100% fresh critical consensus on Rotten Tomatoes based on 18 reviews as of February 2012.
 Peter Bradshaw of The Guardian gave the film 4 stars out of 5 and stated that "It's a saturnalia of excitement, saturated with thrills and a sense of danger that is almost spiritual."
 Catherine Bray, writing for Film4, also gave the film a 4 out of 5, and called it "a thrilling, funny and moving human drama for pretty much everyone, not just biking enthusiasts."
 Graham Young of the Birmingham Post praised the film and wrote, "with history offering a fatality for every corner and more than five per mile, your heart will be in your mouth watching the likes of maverick rider Guy Martin go hell for leather in search of his dream of winning just one race."
 Philip De Semlyen of Empire gave the film 4 stars out of 5 and stated that the Isle of Man TT is pure cinema.
 Philip French of The Observer gave the film a positive review and wrote, "the speeds on such narrow, winding public roads are hair-raising and superbly photographed, the crashes spectacular and the riders far more likable than anyone involved in Formula One."
 Anthony Quinn of The Independent gave the film 5 stars out of 5 and wrote that "De Aragues never loses sight of the sport's high-risk stakes, where a mechanical glitch or tiny error of judgment might be the difference between life and death."

+Home media

+A conventional (non-3D) transfer of the film was released in Australia on DVD in 2012 as TT Closer to the Edge by Icon Film Distribution Pty Ltd.

+This pack includes a separate disc of "extras", which includes interviews with Guy Martin, Manx motorcyclist Richard "Milky" Quayle, Paul Dobbs's widow Bridget Dobbs, the Irish motorsport photographer Stephen Davison, John McGuinness (also his father's home movies), Jenny Tinmouth, Nick Crowe, and Conor Cummins.